google/arolla/arolla/array/README.md

 `IdFilter` is an abstraction that is essential for `Array`.
 It represents a sequence of ids (`int64_t`) in ascending order.
 All ids are in range `[0, size)`.
-Note that `IdFilter` doesn't store the size, the size is only used in a constructor.
+Note that `IdFilter` doesn't store the size, the size is only used in the constructor.

 A high-level way to access the sequence is the functions: